jkirsteins/fullpocket/content/post/2019-12-02-cryptoqueen.md

 The article is pretty wild, and I encourage you to [read it](https://www.bbc.com/news/stories-50435014), even if you usually have no interest in cryptocurrencies.

-The outline of the article is:

-- raise money
-- background
-- disappearance
-- speculation

-Additionally, I would like to highlight two points:

-- similar scams (*woops, spoiler alert*) can have an outsized impact on everyday people;
-- they didn't have a product!

-## Spoiler Alert

-Before going further, I'm going to cut to the chase here a bit.
-OneCoin is a ponzi scheme.

-Here is [a press release by the Central Bank of Samoa](https://www.cbs.gov.ws/index.php/dmsdocument/7184) mentioning this:

-> OneCoin is labelled as a “Hybrid Ponzi-Pyramid Scheme” because the scam contains ingredients of both types of scams – Ponzi Scheme and Pyramid Scheme.

-This is pretty common.
-It would seem that cryptocurrencies end up as one of the following:

-- not a cryptocurrency (e.g. some database in the basement of an otherwise conservative financial institution); or
-- a scam; or
-- a vehicle to enable second order scams.

-To the last point, here is an aptly named website: [Days Since A Cryptocurrency Exchange Has Lost More Than $100 Million](http://dayssinceacryptocurrencyexchangehaslostmorethan100million.com)

-# Impact on Everyday People

-One thing you notice if you follow cryptocurrency news, is the impact on people who don't follow cryptocurrency news.
+# What's the Link to Personal Finance?

+This is relevant to personal finance, in that it's a good reminder to:

+- not treat cryptocurrencies as an investment;
+- don't ask your friends, family, and neighbors, to buy cryptocurrencies with you;
+- especially, don't ask your friends, family, and neighbors, to BORROW money, so that they could buy cryptocurrencies with you.

+Just take a look at these quotes from the article, to see why.

-OneCoin is no different.
-It not only got people to buy in with their savings, but also those people then got their friends and family to buy in as well:
+Some people convinced their friends and family to buy in as well:

 > "Before long, she had invested €10,000 of her own money - and persuaded friends and family to invest €250,000 of theirs."

-Sometimes the amounts are significant:
+Sometimes the amounts are significant to the victim:

-> To buy the packages some sold their cattle, their land and even their houses - with disastrous consequences.
+> To buy the packages some sold their cattle, their land, and even their houses - with disastrous consequences.

-And so can be the consequences:
+The consequences can be significant too:

 > Some are running because they got loans from a bank.
 Some are hiding.
 Some are divorced.

 Ouch!

-Additionally, this part sounds like a scene from a movie:
+And then there's this part, which sounds like a scene from a movie:

 > One of the main OneCoin offices in Kampala is attached to a church.
 There are videos of the minister, known as Bishop Fred, leading the congregation in call and response.
 "One Life!" he shouts.
-"One Coin!" the congregations replies.
+"One Coin!" the congregation's replies.

-# Impressive Lack of Technology

-*NB: this point not really related to personal finance.
-It's more related to my general surprise at the success of a cryptocurrency that isn't one in the first place*
+# But Was It REAAAALLLYYY a Scam?

-Raising 4bn+ is no small feat.
-Especially considering they gathered those investments without having a product.
+Raising $4bn+ is no small feat.
+Could it have been a scam?
+Could something come of it one day?

+It's probably a scam, yes, when people have collectively spent $4 billion on a product that *doesn't exist*:

 > It was a cryptocurrency company, and it had been running for a while - but it didn't have a blockchain.

 For the record, a blockchain is what enables all the claims about cryptocurrency ("decentralized", "independent", "revolutionary").
-A cryptocurrency without a blockchain is little better than, let's say... a cheque.
+A cryptocurrency without a blockchain is a little better than, let's say... a cheque.

 While one might reasonably assume this would make the cryptocurrency less desirable, [one would be wrong](https://www.coindesk.com/onecoin-claims-its-not-a-ponzi-or-pyramid-scheme):